Analog Devices: Winning Or Losing On Apple's Next iPhone

 Pertaining to specific companies, near-term enthusiasm surrounding a big merger can result in a negligible return for investors when and if the news flow eventually focuses upon the actual steps needed to achieve synergies.
 However, separate and apart from the Linear acquisition, consolidation has been ongoing for years now.
 As competitors disappear, the remaining industry components have improved leverage on the price they can charge (Broadcom has consistently been recognized for its acquisitions, Skyworks remains conspicuously absent from such activity).

 Though no call is being made on shares of ADI presently, consolidation is one reason to view the industry favorably.
-An index fund such as iShares PHLX SOX Semiconductor Sector Index ETF (SOXX) or PowerShares Dynamic Semiconductors Portfolio (PSI) could be worth attention.
+An index fund such as iShares PHLX Semiconductor Sector Index ETF (SOXX) or PowerShares Dynamic Semiconductors Portfolio (PSI) could be worth attention.
 Per most recent information, each holds shares of Broadcom Ltd., Skyworks Solutions, and Analog Devices, among several other firms that are at the forefront of innovation.

 Conclusion